6ickzone/vault/README.md

 - `/exploit/`
   Contains exploits including default admin credentials, SQLi bypass payloads, and other common exploit scripts.

+- `/tools/`
+  Contains functional automation scripts for security testing, such as XSS fuzzers and admin panel discovery tools with integrated WAF delay logic.
 ## Usage

 Use these resources responsibly and only on systems you have permission to test.
 Unauthorized use is illegal and unethical.